-Ivory Coast tourist visa is required for Saharan citizens.
-The stay is usually short with a period of 90 days and visa expires in 90 days.
-Applicant is required to be present when applying for Ivory Coast tourist visa.
-A total of 9 documents are required for applying Ivory Coast tourist visa.
+Austria tourist visa is free for Saharan citizens.
+The stay is usually short and visa expires in 90 days.
+Applicant is not required to be present when applying for Austria tourist visa.
+A total of 6 documents are required for applying Austria tourist visa.
 You can also find useful tips from fellow travellers.

-Negative COVID-19 PCR test result required for all international travellers coming to Ivory Coast.
+Negative COVID-19 PCR test result required for all international travellers coming to Austria.
 The negative PCR test must be issued with in 72 hours of before departure.

-COVID-19 vaccination proof for travellers coming to Ivory Coast.
+COVID-19 vaccination proof for travellers coming to Austria.
 The last dose of vaccine must be taken atleast 14 ays before departure.

 Original Passport or Travel document of Western Sahara with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

 Proof of enough money for your stay and to leave Austria, such as • personal bank statements • Pay slips from employer • Tax records